gnh1201/caterpillar/README.md

 This project supports two modes of connection.
 The default is stateless.
 You can use the stateful mode to avoid being constrained by transfer capacity limits.
 See the [Stateful mode (catswords-oss.rdbl.io)](https://catswords-oss.rdbl.io/1155378128/5211324242).

 ### Connector extensions
 This project supports the implementation of Connector extensions.
 The provided basic examples include implementations of web archives (caches) and serial communication as Connector extensions.
+Go to the [caterpillar-plugins repository (github.com)](https://github.com/gnh1201/caterpillar-plugins)

 ## (Optional) Before to use
 If you have a server that ***will be parasitized*** and you want to proxy it, you should upload the `index.php` file to a shared server.
 The index.php file is located in the `assets/php` directory within this repository.